 - Development of a process map to better understand an important process in the organisation, visualising it from the perspective of relevant stakeholders.
-The result should have real value to your organisation. - A strategy document comprising a mission statement, vision summary, core values and aspirations for a digital programme of work that you lead, or a programme of work in which you have core responsibility within your job plan, definition of the critical success factors for delivery and an executive summary of the high-level operational frameworks and processes in place in the organisation to support delivery of this programme, and what changes will be required to deliver the proposed strategy. - A design-focused solution to a real-life healthcare service, providing a fresh perspective to a real issue in your NHS organisation.

-• A press release and briefing paper for the executive board which conceptualises how AI, ML and DL could be employed with existing data within the next three years to achieve improvements in quality and patient safety.
+The result should have real value to your organisation. - A strategy document comprising a mission statement, vision summary, core values and aspirations for a digital programme of work that you lead, or a programme of work in which you have core responsibility within your job plan, definition of the critical success factors for delivery and an executive summary of the high-level operational frameworks and processes in place in the organisation to support delivery of this programme, and what changes will be required to deliver the proposed strategy. - A design-focused solution to a real-life healthcare service, providing a fresh perspective to a real issue in your NHS organisation. - A briefing paper for the executive board which conceptualises how AI could be employed with existing data within the next three years, with the key drivers being quality improvement and/or patient safety.